 A commercial road riddled with potholes or cracks can result in accidents and damage the cars driving over them.
-Therefore, these pavements must be instantly fixed.
-Pavements that are extensively damaged cannot be fixed with simple crack sealing, crack filling, throw-and-go, or patch paving.
+Therefore, these pavement surfaces must be instantly fixed.
+Pavement surfaces that are extensively damaged cannot be fixed with simple crack sealing, crack filling, throw-and-go, or patch paving.
 They require either resurfacing or repaving.

-How often should pavements be resurfaced or repaved?
+How often should your pavement be resurfaced or repaved?

 While yes, we can estimate the pavement’s service life through a ceteris paribus approach, some things need to be decided on an ad hoc basis, which makes budgeting for an asphalt surface very tricky.

 A new pavement can last 20 to 30 years, and resurfacing can add between 8 to 15 years to a pavement’s surface life.
 However, there is no definite answer to how often a commercial road should be resurfaced or repaved because there is no one-size-fits-all kind of surface.
 Therefore, you can only calculate an expected time frame.

 Why is it impossible to predict the exact time?